angelvyas/myportal/content/about/index.md

 ![Anand Vyas:left::about_profile](/images/profile.png)

-Hello!
-I'm a B.Tech student specializing in Computer Science with a focus on Data Science and AI, and in my free time, I enjoy playing the guitar and flute.
+My name is Angel Vyas, and I am currently in my first year of college, pursuing  B-tech in the field of data science.
+My hobbies include learning new things, gaining new experiences, and music.